On the Utility of 3D Hand Poses for Action Recognition: Abstract

 \section{Abstract}

-3D hand poses are an under-explored modality for action recognition.
+3D hand pose is an underexplored modality for action recognition.
 Poses are compact yet informative and can greatly benefit applications with limited compute budgets.
 However, poses alone offer an incomplete understanding of actions, as they cannot fully capture objects and environments with which humans interact.
-To efficiently model hand-object interactions, we propose HandFormer, a novel multimodal transformer.
+We propose HandFormer, a novel multimodal transformer, to efficiently model hand-object interactions.
 HandFormer combines 3D hand poses at a high temporal resolution for fine-grained motion modeling with sparsely sampled RGB frames for encoding scene semantics.
 Observing the unique characteristics of hand poses, we temporally factorize hand modeling and represent each joint by its short-term trajectories.
-This factorized pose representation combined with sparse RGB samples is remarkably efficient and achieves high accuracy.
+This factorized pose representation combined with sparse RGB samples is remarkably efficient and highly accurate.
 Unimodal HandFormer with only hand poses outperforms existing skeleton-based methods at 5$\times$ fewer FLOPs.
 With RGB, we achieve new state-of-the-art performance on Assembly101 and H2O with significant improvements in egocentric action recognition.

-\keywords{Skeleton-based action recognition \and 3D hand poses \and Multimodal transformer}
+\keywords{ Skeleton-based action recognition \and 3D hand poses \and Multimodal transformer}